all-birds birds

 Range and Habitat

-There are a number of different Grosbeaks having varied ranges.
-Others are; Blue, Rose-breasted, Black-headed and Pine Grosbeaks.
+There are a number of different grosbeaks having varied ranges.
+Others are; Blue, Rose-breasted, Black-headed, and Pine grosbeaks.

 Grosbeaks like mixed forests.
-They prefer conifer and spruce forests.
+They prefer conifer, and spruce forests.
 They also like fruit and berry trees or shrubs and maples.
 In winter they can be found in open areas with trees and shrubs, and at your feeders.

 Breeding and Nesting

 Breeding in open woodlands begins in mid May in the South, and mid June in the North.
+The male will court a female by dancing in front of her with drooped, vibrating wings.

-The nest built mostly by female is constructed loosely from sticks, moss, lichen and rootlets.
-The inside can have hair and plant fibers.
+The nest, built mostly by female is constructed loosely from sticks, moss, lichen, and rootlets.
+The inside can have hair, and plant fibers.

 The female will incubate 2 to 5 smooth glossy eggs.
 They are light blue or greenish blue.
 Eggs are spotted with blotches of purplish to olive brown or purplish-gray, mostly at the large end.
-The young are fed by both parents and can leave the nest in around 2 weeks.
+The young are fed by both parents, and can leave the nest in around 2 weeks.

 Rose-breasted Grosbeak